Hands on: iPad Pro 2020 review

 You could argue, given that the power upgrade to the new iPad Pro 2020 is quite limited, that the camera is the only other new feature worth talking about – but again, we're not sure it's that much of an upgrade.

-There are now two cameras on the rear, a wide-angle 10MP (f/2.4) camera and a 12MP (f/1.8) snapper, and you're now able to zoom out in ultra-wide mode as well as the 'standard' mode.
+There are now two sensors on the rear, and while you're now able to zoom out thanks to the new ultra-wide mode, as well as taking pictures in 'standard' mode – the sensors are 10MP (f/2.4) and 12MP (f/1.8) respectively – neither of the cameras are going to rival a phone for pure image quality.

 The quality of the pictures in bright light is just fine, although there's none of the low-light processing that you're getting with the iPhone 11 and 11 Pro, which means that darker snaps, while bright enough, show a lot of grain and processing.

-We're not fans of using any iPad as a camera as it's cumbersome and can get in the way of what other people are trying to snap (if you're in a busy area) but there is something nice about having a large viewfinder to grab a decent snap.
+We're not fans of using any iPad as a camera, as it's cumbersome and you can get in the way of what other people are trying to snap if you're in a busy area, but there's something nice about having a large viewfinder to help you grab a decent snap.

-We can see how this would be of benefit to professionals - perhaps those in the building trade or taking photos of patients in physiotherapy - as you can get a clearer sense of what you're snapping.
+We can see how this would be of benefit to professionals – for example those in the construction and engineering fields, or doctors and other health workers – as you can get a clearer sense of what you're snapping.

-However, the 12.9-inch model that we tested was a little too large to even do that - and using the new -sensing LiDAR sensor on the back was also of limited use at this point.
+However, the 12.9-inch model that we tested was a little too large for us even to get such a snap easily – and the new depth-sensing LiDAR sensor on the back was also of limited use at this point.

 In fact, we could only use the 'Measure' app, which uses augmented reality to sense the distances of things it can see.
-While this was much faster than on older models, and didn't require the same calibration, it was hardly the biggest showpiece for the new iPad Pro 2020.
+While this was much faster than on older models, and didn't require the same calibration process, it was hardly the most impressive showpiece for what the new iPad Pro 2020 can do.

 Design, display and speakers